oliviermbida/docker-to-vms/README.md

 As you can see our custom focal image contains about 40MB of installed packages compared to the official ubuntu:20.04 image.

-Once you are done provisioning your environment `exit` and unmount if you needed it.
+Once you are done configuring your environment `exit` and unmount if you needed it.

 # 5. Docker image